HE-BatCAT/lbco/overview.md

 Below we briefly describe the scope of each module, also to clarify the boundaries between them.

-Also, the competency questions (CQs) addressed by MBCO are tracked [here](doc/competency_questions.csv).
+Also, the competency questions (CQs) addressed by LBCO are tracked [here](doc/competency_questions.csv).

 ## Higher level concept (-> higher.ttl)

-A module to facilitate a structuring of and connection between the lower modules, and a possible alignment of MBCO with top level ontologies.
+A module to facilitate a structuring of and connection between the lower modules, and a possible alignment of LBCO with top level ontologies.

 ## Optimization, decision support, design (-> optimization.ttl)